-Thus, the dispersive order is stronger (and less broadly applicable) than all kdispersion orders.
-For instance, it is a necessary condition for the dispersive order that F^{-1} and G^{-1} cross only once. k-dispersion does not rely on such a singlecrossing condition.
-19For a derivation, see, e.g., Kadane (1971).
+Thus, the dispersive order is stronger (and less broadly applicable) than all kdispersion orders.25 For instance, it is a necessary condition for the dispersive order that F^{-1} and G^{-1} cross only once. k-dispersion does not rely on such a singlecrossing condition.